dictcp/awesome-git/README.md

 * [A Git Choose Your Own Adventure](http://sethrobertson.github.io/GitFixUm/fixup.html) - I never found a git tutorial I didn't understand while doing it.
 Just sometimes those tutoars didn't line up very well with my actual work.
 This git help in the form of a choose your own adventure was a life saver when I was fisrt starting out.
 * [On undoing, fixing, or removing commits in git](https://sethrobertson.github.io/GitFixUm/fixup.html) - fairly comprehensive guide to recovering from what you did not mean to do when using git
 * [Deconstructing a git commit](https://krishnabiradar.com/blogs/deconstructing-a-git-commit/) - A blog explaining how git creates and stores commit histories.
+* [Flight rules for Git](https://github.com/k88hudson/git-flight-rules) - guide about what to do when things go wrong
+* [Use gitk to understand git](https://lostechies.com/joshuaflanagan/2010/09/03/use-gitk-to-understand-git/) - all important Git terms (commit, commit SHA, branch, merge, rebase) explained using gitk

 ## Style Guide
 *Style guide when you work with git*